jhliu17/spectral-clustering.matlab/README.md

 - **You can also easily metric the predicted answer with the functions under the `metric`.**

 ## Contributors

-- Liu Jun-Hao, SCUT
+- Junhao Liu, SCUT
-- Ning Jin-Lai, SCUT
+- jinlai Nin, SCUT
-- Huang De-Dong, SCUT
+- dedong Huang, SCUT
-- Wen Hao, SCUT
+- Hao Wen, SCUT

-## References
+## Reference

 1. Von Luxburg, Ulrike.
 "A tutorial on spectral clustering."
 Statistics and computing 17.4 (2007): 395-416.